 - Under the Tax column, select another VAT code.

-- Change the VAT code back to standard rate, then save.
+- Change the VAT code back to the standard rate, and then save.

 - The rate on the recurring template will then be updated.